 I did not want to do anything without your consent, so that any favor you do would not seem forced but would be voluntary.
 Perhaps the reason he was separated from you for a little while was that you might have him back forever – no longer as a slave, but better than a slave, as a dear brother.
 He is very dear to me but even dearer to you, both as a fellow man and as a brother in the Lord.
 (Philemon 14-16 NIV)

 A general spiritual freedom, at least, is proclaimed when Paul says the return of Onesimus would be “[perhaps]…no longer as a slave, but better than a slave, as a dear brother”.
 He uses the phrase, “that you might have him back forever”.
 In the context of a slave/master relationship, to have someone back forever implies continued bondage, even if that slave is “dear” to both Philemon and Paul.
 These statements must be held together with Paul’s directions in four other New Testament books that slaves ought to obey their masters as if serving Christ (Ephesians 6:5-6, Colossians 3:22, 1 Timothy 6:1-5a, Titus 2:9-10), his claim in Galatians 3:28 that all are spiritually equal in Christ, and the explicit normalizing effect of Old Testament commands regarding how to acquire and manage slaves.
-Thus, we again encounter the principle of “be spiritually free, but remain in the physical situation you were in previously”.
+Thus, we again encounter the principle of: be spiritually free, but remain in the physical situation you were in previously.
+(1 Corinthians 7:21-24)

 If Paul really meant for Onesimus to become permanently freed, why would he send this slave back to their master?
 The possibility that Onesimus was a disobedient slave is revealed by Paul when he says, “Formerly he was useless to you, but now he has become useful both to you and to me.” (v.
 11) Various translations of verse 15 use “perhaps” or “it seems” when Paul is expressing his request that Onesimus be warmly received by Philemon.
 There is no command to do anything in the whole book of Philemon, though Paul says he could give commands on this issue (v.
 8).
 There is no appeal to, or description of, abolition as a universal moral duty in this text.
 Paul does not indicate that Onesimus had suffered under Philemon or that slavery is in any way immoral.
 There is an appeal for kind treatment of a particular slave that is being returned to his master.
-It is notable that various American pro-slavery advocates in the 1800s argued that the book of Philemon supported the act of returning a fugitive slave to their owner.
+It is notable that various American Christian pro-slavery advocates in the 1800s argued that the book of Philemon supported the act of returning a fugitive slave to their owner.

 Regarding the overall situation in which Paul’s letter to Philemon was composed, New Testament scholar Walter Taylor explains in his book, Paul, Apostle to the Nations: An Introduction: “Two major theories seek to explain how the plot fits together.
 In the first (or traditional) theory, Onesimus has stolen from Philemon (v.18) and fled from him….The second theory is that Onesimus is a fugitive but a slave who experienced some form of disagreement with this master.
-Onesimus did something inappropriate or stupid or was perceived as having done something that caused Philemon financial loss.” (page 279) What exactly does Paul want Philemon to do?
+Onesimus did something inappropriate or stupid or was perceived as having done something that caused Philemon financial loss.” (page 279) What exactly did Paul want Philemon to do?
 Taylor responds: “At a minimum, Philemon is told (implicitly) to do two things: (1) refrain from punishing Onesimus; and (2) if you keep him as a slave, live with him in a radically different relationship based on your common faith in Christ.” (page 286) He also notes: “For Paul, slavery, as all institutions, was part of this world that was passing away (1 Cor 7:31).” (page 282) Many Christian slaveholders of future generations combined Paul’s sense of an imminent return of Christ with an acceptance of the “temporary” conditions of slavery.
-Redemption of the soul was valued far above the awful pain in body, mind, and emotions that were not seen as urgently deserving of relief.
+Redemption of the soul was valued far above the enslaved person’s awful pain in body, mind, and emotions that were not seen as urgently deserving of relief.
 Slaves were invited to become Christians in the early Church.
 A terrible dilemma remained: the Second Coming of Christ did not arrive in order to alleviate the dreadful sufferings of those in bondage.

 In ancient Rome, slaves were considered to be subhuman, or at least as considerably less valuable in practice than the people that owned them.
 Aristotle, the 4th century BCE Greek philosopher, greatly admired by the Romans and a vast number of prominent Christian theologians such as Augustine and Aquinas, claimed that slaves were born into their position because it was their appropriate destiny, as part of the normal way that nature operated.
 He stated: